rabuu/sheetstorm/tests/examples/task-config/test.typ

       + Ho
 ]

-#task(
-  counter-show: false,
-  name: "Name",
+#task(counter-show: false, name: "Name")[
-)[You can disable the task number in the title.]
+  You can disable the task number in the title.
+]

 #task(hidden: true, counter: 7)[This task is hidden in the score box.]